dsummersl/medsum/README.md

     player is playing.
 - Add some icons to quickly copy the summaries (mouseover).
 - Add an option to refine the prompt instructions.
+- Add a timestamp option to the HTML so you can jump to a specific spot (or bookmark)

 # Limitations